 Poor website structure

-Not only in dropshipping but in eCommerce in general it is vital that you have a great website where your customers can navigate easily and find all the relevant information they need before going through with their purchase.
+Not only in dropshipping but in eCommerce in general it’s vital that you have a great website where your customers can navigate easily and find all the relevant information they need before going through with their purchase.
 Keep your website neat and clean in order to not confuse your customers and make sure they can find the products they are looking for.
-There are several free website builder platforms that do not require coding knowledge you can use to easily set up a beautiful and practical website.
-The most popular ones being Shopify, WordPress, Wix, and Shift4Shop that we have previously written in-depth articles on.
-Make sure to read this and do your research to be able to choose the most suitable platform for your business.
+There are several free website builder platforms that don’t require coding knowledge you can use to easily set up a beautiful and practical website.
+The most popular ones are Shopify, WordPress, Wix, and Shift4Shop.

 Choosing the wrong supplier

-Picking the right supplier can make or break your dropshipping business as they are the ones that manage multiple aspects of the business that has a direct effect on your customers’ experience.
-It is crucial that you have reliable suppliers with whom you can establish a long-standing work relationship.
+Picking the right supplier can take your dropshipping business on the path to success as they’re the ones that manage multiple aspects of the business that has a direct effect on your customers’ experience.
+It’s crucial that you have reliable suppliers with whom you can establish a long-standing work relationship.
 This way you can eliminate the uncertainties around product quality and the reliability of the fulfillment and shipping process.
 Make sure you do your research about a supplier before partnering with them.
 Trustpilot is a good platform to access information about a potential supplier and read comments and see ratings on their performance.
 Also, make sure that your supplier offers timely customer service in case of any issue arising during the purchase.
 Another aspect you have to keep your eyes out for is the return policy they offer to your customers.
 A flexible return policy will ensure that you can also be flexible with your customers and provide the best possible service.

 No authenticity assurance when it comes to branded items